arif98741/nagadApi/readme.md

 ### Live Environment
 1. Need production details for production final.
 You will get through email
-2. Your server ip/domain should be whitelisted before running in production
+2. Your server ip/domain and callback url should be whitelisted before running in production.
+You can contact with nagad team using mail or other system

 Login to your **Nagad Merchant Panel**